ninewise/dissertation/rebuttal.md

 > of these proteins as well?
 Or is preprocessing/another pipeline
 > necessary to do so?

-TODO
+It is, but it's hard to link a peptide (kmer of peptide) to a single functional identifier.
+EC numbers would be doable, because they're also nodes in a tree, but the tree is not deep enough for meaningful aggregation.
+GO terms and interpro represent more complex structures.
+Mapping to those would require different aggregation techniques or other mapping structures.

 > 17. Page 31: you mention that false negatives and false positives
 > might occur during gene prediction.
 Do you have an idea how often this
 > occurs?
-For example, did you worked with a
+For example, did you worked with a benchmarked dataset or a
+> mock community to verify this?

 TODO